Role of women in the democratization of South Korea: Focused issues

+Labor rights

 The fight for labor rights among women in South Korea has spanned decades, marked by milestones of resilience and persistent challenges.
-In the 1980s, women began playing a critical role in labor movements, particularly in industries like textiles and electronics, where they organized strikes to demand fair wages and improved working conditions (Jcong-Lim, 2002).
+In the 1980s, women began playing a critical role in labor movements, particularly in industries such as textiles and electronics, where they organized strikes to demand fair wages and improved working conditions (Jcong-Lim, 2002).
 The activism of this era culminated in events such as the Great Workers' Struggle of 1987, a turning point in South Korea's labor history, which set the foundation for democratic labor unions and the recognition of workers' rights.
 Women workers were at the forefront of these movements, with figures like Kim Jin-Sook gaining national attention through her famous 309-day sit-in atop a crane in 2011, protesting the unjust dismissal of workers and becoming a symbol of resistance (Pareliussen, 2022).
 The Korean women's labor movement has systematically challenged gender pay gaps in the workplace through institutional negotiations and legislative advocacy.
 New institutionalist theory suggests that the collective action capacity of unions is key to breaking through structural discrimination.
 For example, in 2001, the Korean Women's Workers' Union (KWWAU) pushed for the amendment of the Equal Employment Act, forcing companies to disclose gender pay data and reducing the wage gap between men and women in the manufacturing industry.
 This process confirms Nancy Fraser's theory of participatory justice, which requires combining economic rights with political representation.